nidhishkrishnan/in-select/README.md

 * Provides indendation for option values
 * Single and Nested option group indendation
-* Option group header can be bolded or unbolded by the user
+* Option group header can be bolded or unbolded by the user (Not Yet Implemented)
 * Users can select the group option header which is the main feature of inSelect
-* Coloring of options
+* Coloring of options (Not Yet Implemented)
 * Works in all browsers (IE8+, Chrome, Firefox, Safari etc.)

 ## Usage